Home ยป Roundups ยป 30+ Korean Dishes to Impress Your Party Guests

 Momofuku Bo Ssam

-Momofuku bo ssam is a dish that was originally created by Chef David Chang.
+Momofuku Bo Ssam is a dish originally created by Chef David Chang.
 It is made with pork shoulder that has been cured and slowly roasted at a low temperature.
-This dish is very popular and for good reason – it tastes amazing!
+This dish is incredibly popular, and for good reason.
+It tastes amazing!

-The pork is moist and tender, with a slightly salty, sweet, and savory flavor.
-This dish was a big hit with my family when I served it during our Christmas holidays a few years ago.
+The pork turns out moist and tender, with a beautiful balance of salty, sweet, and savory flavors.
+It was a big hit with my family when I served it during our Christmas holidays a few years ago.
 (Get the recipe: Momofuku Bo Ssam)

 15. Korean Cheese Ribs (Cheese Deung Galbi, 치즈 등갈비)